-The Code view shows the code that is used to generate the DAG.
-While your code should live in source control, the Code view provides a quick insight into what is going on in the DAG.
+Under the Code tab you can access the code that generates the DAG you are viewing.
+While your code should live in source control, the Code tab provides a quick insight into what is going on in the DAG.
 DAG code can't be edited in the UI.

-The following are the additional DAG views that are available, but not discussed in this guide:
+There are some additional DAG views that are available, but not discussed in this guide:

 - Task Duration: Shows a line graph of the duration of each task over time.

 - Task Tries: Shows a line graph of the number of tries for each task in a DAG run over time.

 - Landing Times: Shows a line graph of the time of day each task started over time.

 - Details: Shows details of the DAG configuration and DagModel debug information.